Skip navigation

 transparency HB 103

-Local Government Bond, Tax, and Project Database (HB 103)
+Local Government Bond, Tax and Project Transparency Database

-In 2025 The 89th Texas Legislature passed HB 103 (PDF) to increase transparency and accountability in local fiscal decisions.
-The bill requires the Comptroller to maintain a database of current and historical data on taxes, bonds and bond-related information that each Texas taxing unit issues.
+In 2025 the 89th Texas Legislature passed HB 103 (PDF) to increase transparency and accountability in local fiscal decisions.
+The bill requires the comptroller to maintain a database of current and historical data on bonds and bond-related information that each Texas taxing unit issues.
 Taxing units must submit historical data by Jan.
 1, 2026.

 For each bond proposed or issued by a taxing unit: